inarizushi/fungus-site/docs/commands/itween_commands.md

 Property | Type | Description
  --- | --- | ---
-To Transform | UnityEngine.Transform | Target transform that the GameObject will move to To Position | UnityEngine.Vector3 | Target world position that the GameObject will move to, if no From Transform is set Is Local | System.Boolean | Whether to animate in world space or relative to the parent.
+_to Transform | Fungus.TransformData | Target transform that the GameObject will move to
+_to Position | Fungus.Vector3Data | Target world position that the GameObject will move to, if no From Transform is set Is Local | System.Boolean | Whether to animate in world space or relative to the parent.
 False by default.
-Target Object | UnityEngine.GameObject | Target game object to apply the Tween to Tween Name | System.String | An individual name useful for stopping iTweens by name Duration | System.Single | The time in seconds the animation will take to complete Ease Type | Fungus.iTween+EaseType | The shape of the easing curve applied to the animation Loop Type | Fungus.iTween+LoopType | The type of loop to apply once the animation has completed Stop Previous Tweens | System.Boolean | Stop any previously added iTweens on this object before adding this iTween
+_target Object | Fungus.GameObjectData | Target game object to apply the Tween to
+_tween Name | Fungus.StringData | An individual name useful for stopping iTweens by name _duration | Fungus.FloatData | The time in seconds the animation will take to complete Ease Type | Fungus.iTween+EaseType | The shape of the easing curve applied to the animation Loop Type | Fungus.iTween+LoopType | The type of loop to apply once the animation has completed Stop Previous Tweens | System.Boolean | Stop any previously added iTweens on this object before adding this iTween